 So how is this better?

-The major reason why people use GitHub seems to be because it is becoming more and more a kind of social media platform like Facebook where the likes, comments, shares etc. are replaced by stars, green boxes, forks etc. I don't think that is particularly healthy.
+The major reason why people use GitHub seems to be because it is becoming more and more a kind of social media platform like Facebook where the likes, comments, shares etc. are replaced by stars, green boxes, number of forks etc. I don't think that is particularly healthy.
 For the reasons in the first sections of this page and since (as the second section suggests) there are many alternatives that does pretty much the exact same thing GitHub does, it isn't that compelling to choose GitHub over others if you don't care about the social media aspect of GitHub.
-People like Linus and the developers of Emacs definitely don't care about bragging about their green boxes or the number of stars their project has to their peers so it only makes sense that they don't see the value in GitHub.
-People need to understand this and in my opinion maybe adopt the same attitude as them.
+Moreover large projects like the kernel and Emacs already have systems in place for QA, Tests, secuirity etc. which they'd have to move over to GitHub.
+Why would they break something that works just fine?
+Moreover people like Linus and the developers of Emacs definitely don't care about bragging about their green boxes or the number of stars their project has to their peers so it only makes sense that they don't see the value in GitHub.
+People need to understand this and in my opinion welcome diversity.